Hawaii County Band: West Hawaii County Band

 The uniform for the West Hawaiʻi County Band is currently (June 2019) a blue patterned aloha shirt and white pants.
 When the band performs as the Huliheʻe Palace Band the uniform changes to a white aloha shirt with red sash.

 Performances

 Hawaii County Band

 Monthly concerts are at the Moʻoheau Park bandstand in downtown Hilo, usually on the second Saturday of each month at noon.
 The Moʻoheau Park Bandstand is a historic structure dating back to 1904, though some accounts claim the bandstand is even older, making it the performing home of the band for at least 106 years.
 It is also the center for cultural events, political rallies and other downtown Hilo events.

 West Hawaii County Band

-Monthly concerts are generally the 3rd Friday of each month and take place at Hale Halawai County Park on Aliʻi Drive in Kailua-Kona.
+Monthly concerts are generally the 3rd Sunday of each month starting at 4pm and take place at Hale Halawai County Park on Aliʻi Drive in Kailua-Kona.
 In addition the band can be heard at numerous civic events including Memorial and Veteran's Day at the West Hawaiʻi Veterans Cemetery and local parades including The Fourth of July and Christmas parades in Kailua-Kona.